arul-25/react-movie/README.md

 # site name

-you can see this app at [arulproject-reactmovie.netlify.app]
+you can see this app at [in this links](arulproject-reactmovie.netlify.app)

 # Getting Started with Create React App